 Similar, yes.
 But not the same.

-I don't do any of that fancy canning stuff that involves sterilizing, boiling and other things that involve effort.
-No, friends.
+I personally don't do any of that fancy canning stuff that involves sterilizing, boiling and other things that require additional effort.
 Refrigerator pickling is the way to do it, r-e-a-l lazy style.

 You literally just have to put things into a Mason jar, put the jar in the fridge and wait.
 The longer you wait, the more flavorful the food, eggs in this case, but you can eat them as soon as the next day or even within a few hours if you're really anxious.